FITCommunityBackup/RS2-Seminarski-e-cinema/README.md

-# eCinema - desktop and mobile application
+# eCinema

-Technologies used: C#, ASP.NET Web API, Windows Forms, Xamarin forms, Microsoft SQL Server
+A desktop and mobile application.
+The desktop part provides support for administration and managment of the cinema, and the mobile part deals with the needs of individual users.
+This application was build using #, ASP.NET Web API, Windows Forms, Xamarin forms, Microsoft SQL Server.